jgm/pandoc2/README.markdown

 * The old markdown parser made two passes--one to get a list of references, and then again to parse the document, using this list of references.
-The new parser makes just one pass, and uses generics (from uniplate rather than syb, for speed) to walk the AST and fill in the refereces at the end.
+The new parser makes just one pass, and fills in the references at the end.

 * The old parser handled embedded blocks (block quotations, sublists) by first parsing out a "raw" chunk of text (omitting